satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 at every stage in the evolution of a

 project.

+With regard to publication bias, reviewers should not judge every article based on novelty\ :sup:``[c] <#cmnt3>`_`\ , but instead encourage replication of experiments as well as publication of experiments that did not produce results.
+By appropriately labeling the articles as such, one can quantify the success of a method or paradigm as well as provide an additional factor in assessing scientists' contributions to the community.

 A related problem to not reporting findings in a replicable manner is not reporting replicated findings\ :sup:``[d] <#cmnt4>`_`\ .
 Articles